1994 PPG Indy Car World Series: Teams and drivers

-Chip Ganassi Racing hired "prodigal son" Michael Andretti, who was ready to return to winning ways after the 1993 Formula One season left a bitter taste in his mouth.
-Ganassi would also use the Reynard chassis.
+Chip Ganassi Racing hired Michael Andretti following Formula one season.Ganassi would also use the Reynard chassis.
 Michael's teammate in 1993 was the great three-time World Champion Ayrton Senna; Senna's friend and countryman Maurício Gugelmin (another F1 veteran), in his first full season, would be Andretti's new teammate.

 Indy Regency Racing hired Arie Luyendyk following his release from Ganassi Racing, thus ensuring that the 1990 Indianapolis 500 winner would not be on the sidelines.
 The team entered a second car at Laguna Seca for Indy Lights runner-up Franck Fréon of France.

 The Forsythe/Green Racing team were new to IndyCar Racing.
 In 1993 they competed in CART's Formula Atlantic Championship with French-Canadian drivers Claude Bourbonnais and Jacques Villeneuve.
 Bourbonnais won seven times and was 2nd overall to fellow Canadian David Empringham by a mere four points, while Villeneuve won five times en route to 3rd in points (10 behind Empringham).
 The Green team preferred to take Villeneuve with them to IndyCar; perhaps because of his age (22 as opposed to 28) and/or because of his famous name.

 The second four-time Indianapolis 500 champion Al Unser joined A. J. Foyt and Rick Mears (the other two four-time winners) in retirement after failing to qualify for the 78th running of the race.
 He later admitted that at this stage in his career that he was more interested in watching his son's career than focusing on his own racing.